Distribution Approximation and Statistical Estimation Guarantees of Generative Adversarial Networks: Introduction

-where the expectation is taken over the randomness of samples, and $\tilde{O}$ hides constants and polynomials in $\beta$ and $d$.

-To our best knowledge, this is the first statistical theory of GANs for H\"{o}lder densities.
-It shows that the H\"{o}lder IPM between the generated distribution and the data distribution converges at a rate depending on the H\"{o}lder index $\beta$ and dimension $d$.
-When $\beta = 1$, our theory implies that GANs can estimate any distribution with a H\"{o}lder density under the Wasserstein distance.
-It is different from the generalization bound in \citet{arora2017generalization} under the weaker neural net distance.
+where the expectation is taken over the randomness of samples and $\tilde{O}$ hides polynomial factors in $\beta, d$.
+It shows that the $\beta$-H\"{o}lder IPM between the generated distribution and the data distribution converges at a rate depending on the H\"{o}lder index $\beta$ and dimension $d$.
+When $\beta = 1$, our theory implies that GANs can estimate any distribution with a H\"{o}lder density under the Wasserstein-$1$ distance.
+A comparison to closely related works is provided in Section \ref{sec:related}.

-In our analysis, we decompose the distribution estimation error into a statistical error and an approximation error by a new oracle inequality.
+In our analysis, we decompose the distribution estimation error into a statistical error and an approximation error by an oracle inequality.
 A key step is to properly choose the generator network architecture to control the approximation error.
 Specifically, the generator architecture allows an accurate approximation to a data transformation $T$ such that $T_\sharp \rho = \mu$.
-The existence of such a transformation $T$ is guaranteed by the optimal transport theory \citep{villani2008optimal}, and holds universally for all the data distributions with H\"{o}lder densities.
+The existence of such a transformation $T$ is guaranteed by optimal transport theory \cite{villani2008optimal}, and holds universally for all the data distributions with H\"{o}lder densities.

-In comparison with existing works \citep{bai2018approximability, liang2018well, singh2018nonparametric}, our theory holds with minimum assumptions on the data distributions and does not require invertible generator networks (all the weight matrices have to be full-rank, and the activation function needs to be the invertible leaky ReLU activation).
-See Section \ref{sec:related} for a detailed comparison.
+\textbf{Results in low-dimensional linear subspace}.
+Moreover, we provide a positive answer to {\it (Q3)} by considering data distributions with low-dimensional linear structures.
+Specifically, we assume the data support $\cX \subset \RR^d$ is a compact subset of a $q$-dimensional linear subspace.
+Let columns of $A \in \RR^{d \times q}$ denote a set of orthonormal basis of the $q$-dimensional linear subspace.
+We assume the pushforward $A^{\top}_\sharp \mu$ of data distribution has a density function $p_\mu$ defined in $\RR^q$, and $p_\mu$ is $\alpha$-H\"{o}lder continuous and lower bounded away from $0$ on its support.
+We leverage the data geometric structures and generate samples by transforming an easy-to-sample distribution $\rho$ in $\RR^q$.
+With a proper choice of the generator and discriminator network architectures, the statistical error of GANs converges at a fast rate

+By taking $\beta = 1$ in \eqref{eq:highdrate}, we note that \eqref{eq:lowdrate} enjoys a faster statistical convergence in the Wasserstein-1 distance, since the exponent only depends on the intrinsic dimension $q$.
+Meanwhile, \eqref{eq:lowdrate} indicates that GANs can circumvent the curse of ambient dimensionality when data are supported on a low-dimensional subspace.

+From a technical point of view, a key challenge in obtaining the fast rate in \eqref{eq:lowdrate} is to prove that the generator can capture the unknown linear structure in data.
+We achieve this by introducing a learnable linear projection layer in the generator, and pairing it with an ``anti-projection'' layer in the discriminator.
+We show (see Lemma \ref{lemma:subspace_match}) that by optimizing \eqref{eq:empiricalgan}, the linear projection layer in generator accurately recovers the linear subspace of data.